-MYOB has teamed up with OnDeck to offer small businesses a finance option which better suits their needs, as many business owners find traditional capital harder and harder to access.
+MYOB Loans powered by Ondeck* offers small businesses a finance option which better suits their needs, as many business owners find traditional capital harder and harder to access.

-Where a traditional loan is a manual process that can take weeks or months, an OnDeck loan can be approved in as little as one business day.
+Where a traditional loan is a manual process that can take weeks or months, an OnDeck loan can be approved as fast as 24 hours.

 If you’re a business owner with solid cash flow (but without $20,000 sitting around to purchase new equipment), it might be worth your while to find out more.